IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 ### In the PKTAP version 1 header:

 The length field indicates how long the PKTAP header is; this value includes the length of the length field itself.
-It should be at least 108; if it's larger, there is additional data in the header following the effective command name.
+It SHOULD be at least 108; if it's larger, there is additional data in the header following the effective command name.